Mayeu/gpg.conf/README.md

 * Modify the path to the certificate (option `keyserver-options ca-cert-file`)
 * Put your key id in the `default-key` option
 * Put your image software in the `photo-viewer` option

+##Help

+It is a works in progress, feel free to open issues to discuss, send pull request to correct things.
+None of us is better than all of us :)

+##Licence

+Public domain, no licence, nada, niet, use it, fork it, whatever.